Instagram Tips & Strategies

 • What does their day look like?
 The best time for someone who works a 9-to-5 is their morning commute, their lunch break, or after dinner.
 The best time for a new parent might be late at night after the baby is asleep.

 • Where do they live?
-If you have a global audience, you may need to post when your largest audience segment is awake, or even repeat important posts as Stories at different times to hit different time zones.
+If you have a global audience, you may need to post when your largest audience segment is awake, or even repeat important posts as stories at different times to hit different time zones.

 Putting It All Together: A Simple Testing Framework